 - Have had AMS before

-On Kilimanjaro, over 75% of climbers will feel at least mild symptoms of AMS at some point above 10,000 ft (3,000 m).
+On Kilimanjaro, over 75% of climbers will feel at least mild altitude sickness on Kilimanjaro symptoms at some point above 10,000 ft (3,000 m).
+Understanding altitude sickness on Kilimanjaro is key to recognizing it early and taking action before it becomes serious.

-Recognizing the Symptoms.
+Recognizing the Symptoms

 AMS comes in three levels of severity: